mafloresg/globalwarming/globalWarmingApp.md

 ========================================================
 class: small-size
 <div class="small-size" style="font-size:80%;">
-For each continental region five different regression models were tested: lineal, orthogonal polynomial of 2nd, 3rd and 4th degrees, non-orthogonal polynomial of 4th degree and exponential.
+For each continental region five different regression models were tested: lineal, orthogonal polynomial of 2nd and 3rd, non-orthogonal polynomial of 4th degree, and exponential.
 <br><br>
 In order to choose the model, <i>anova</i> and <i>AIC</i> functions were used, selecting the best model for each region.
 Finally, the residuals vs fitted values are plotted, to discard hidden patterns.</div>
 ***